 On Saturday night, Alex and I had a great night out, I had my first glass(es) of wine in weeks, and when we passed the start line on the way to dinner at Momofuku, I (pretty much) held it together.
 I didn’t sleep very well that night, likely because of my wine/sake-fuelled race anxiety.

-The next best thing to running a race is cheering at one.
+Luckily, the next best thing to running a race is cheering at one.
 I saw most of my running crew go by at our cheering post, and was so excited to see how strong they all looked.
-Cheering them on, witnessing Ed Whitlock crack a sub-4 hour marathon at 85 and beating the 85-90 year old world record by 30 minutes (!!) and getting to be part of the day (just in a different way) made the sting of not being out there running that much easier to bear.
-At the 39k I even met up with one of my Running Room buddies who was struggling a little bit, and ended up running with him for the last stretch of the race, while pushing my bike along with me.
+Cheering them on, witnessing Ed Whitlock crack a sub-4 hour marathon at 85 and beating the 85-90 year old world record by 30 minutes (!!) and getting to be part of the day (just in a different way) made the sting of not racing that much easier to bear.
+At the 39k I even met up with one of my Running Room buddies who was struggling a little bit, and ended up running him in for the last stretch of the race, while pushing my bike along with me.
 In the end, I got to see the finish line, just perhaps not the way I envisioned it.

 Now, its time to look back on my training, and focus on strengthening and healing my hip/knee so I can get right back into it.
 I’m so looking forward to getting away with what I imagine will be an amazing group of ladies up in Collingwood this weekend, and get out for a few (easy) trail runs.
 Onward – HO.